 3 Types of Buckthorn

 - Sea Buckthorn (also called Hippophae rhamnoides).
-Some people write it as “C. Buckthorn” but it’s really sea buckthorn.
+Some people write it as “C. Buckthorn”

 - Alder Buckthorn (also called Frangula alnus or Rhamnus frangula)

 - Buckthorn (also called Cascara or Frangula purshiana or Rhamnus purshiana)

 - European Buckthorn (also called Rhamnus cathartica)

 Alder Buckthorn, Cascara, and European Buckthorn are typically used as laxatives.
 Sea buckthorn is rich in vitamin C, omega 3,7 and 7 fatty acids and phytonutrients.
 As such, it is also an antioxidant food.
 This is why it may be found in some cosmetics.

 4 Sea Buckthorn And Weight Loss

 So, what's the proof this stuff helps people lose weight?
 When it was featured on the Dr. Oz show (back in 2011), viewers were shown 2 mice – fat and skinny – and the differences were dramatic.
 In spite of eating the same food as the overweight mice, the mouse which also ate sea buckthorn was MUCH thinner.

 In this video, Dr. Oz shows the difference in how much the mice weighed and other benefits

 The mouse study they were referring to may have been this one.